 Bridgton Academy is a 1:1 iPad school.
-As part of their enrollment, all students will receive a new iPad (and charger) during orientation, which will be required for all classes.
+As part of their enrollment, all students will receive a new iPad with charger during Orientation.
+The iPad will be required for all classes.
 If a student arrives on campus with a personal iPad, laptop, or other device, the device must adhere to the Acceptable Use Policy as outlined by the Student Handbook.
 Upon graduation, students may keep the iPads; however, during the academic year, they will be required to have school-related applications and functions installed.